-For additional information please contact the program manager, Dan McLaughlin at 216-515-8303 x101.
+For additional information please contact a program manager, Luis Gomez at 216-515-8303 x106, Heather Johnson-Banks at x108 or Dan McLaughlin at x101.
 To learn more about Cuyahoga Arts & Culture, visit cacgrants.org and sign up to receive email updates.